-- signing up to receive free information from HMG on child development and community resources in your area, - signing up to receive access to a free developmental screening tool called the Ages and Stages Questionnaire (ASQ) for each of your children-ages 5 and under, - authorizing the exchange of information, if permission is given below, for the child(ren) listed between
+- signing up to receive free information from HMG on child development and community resources in your area, - signing up to receive access to a free developmental screening tool called the Ages and Stages Questionnaire (ASQ) for each of your children-ages 5 and under, - authorizing the exchange of information, if permission is given below, for the child(ren) listed between HMG and the provider listed on this form.

-HMG and the provider listed on this form.
-Provider's Information Provider Name (e.g. Agency, Center, Practice, School Name): Contact Person: Address: City: Email: Family's Information Parent or Guardian Name(s): Street: also By signing this form, I, the parent/legal guardian, authorize the release and use of the information above.
-I also give permission to Help Me Grow to maintain contact with the provider listed about the developmental and resource information provided to my family, so the provider can give us further support.
+HMG and the provider listed on this form. nation Provider Name (e.g. Agency, Center, Practice, School Name): ıforr Contact Person: Provider's Information Address: City: Zip Code: Prov Phone: Fax: Email: ion Parent or Guardian Name(s): Street: City: Zip Code: Phone: En mail: Best time to contact: Between & Anytime Best form of contact: Phone Email Text orma Please contact me in: English Spanish Other (including specific dialect): Family's Information Child Name: a Male a Female Date of Birth:P remature? 🗆 Yes 🗆 No If yes, # of weeks early: Concerns/Reason for Referral: Existing services and/or other referrals in pro ogress: □ Ask me about my other children when you contact me.
+By signing this form, I, the parent/legal guardian, authorize the release and use of the information above.
+I also give permission to Help Me Grow to maintain contact with the provider listed about the developmental and resource information provided to my family, so the provider can give us further SUP support.

-Signature of the parent/legal guardian
+Signature of the parent/legal guardian Date

-Date